 After physical examination, the following tests are ordered for suspected omphalitis cases (2).

-• Laboratory tests including complete blood count and culture are ordered for all babies with suspected omphalitis
+- Laboratory tests including complete blood count and culture are ordered for all babies with suspected omphalitis

-• Culture of purulent discharge from the umbilical stump is often obtained before initiating treatment
+- Culture of purulent discharge from the umbilical stump is often obtained before initiating treatment

 Complete neonatal septic workup is required for babies with systemic symptoms.
 This may include:

-• Chest X-ray
+- Chest X-ray

-• Urinalysis
+- Urinalysis

-• Urine culture
+- Urine culture

-• Cerebrospinal fluid culture
+- Cerebrospinal fluid culture

-Detailed blood counts and blood tests are done since omphalitisis closely linked to leukocyte adhesion disordersiXA rare hereditary immune disorder that causes failure of the immune system cells to heal an infection or tissue injury.
+Detailed blood counts and blood tests are done since omphalitisis closely linked to leukocyte adhesion disordersiA rare hereditary immune disorder that causes failure of the immune system cells to heal an infection or tissue injury.
 (LAD).
 Usually, leukocytes should migrate to the umbilical stump and fight infections.
 Thus, it is essential to look for any defects or inability in immune functions in babies with umbilical cord infections.

-Treatment For Umbilical Cord Infection
+Treatment For Omphalitis

 Treatment for omphalitis usually begins with broad-spectrum antibiotics to cover both gram-positive and gram-negative bacteria.
 Any of the following antibiotics are given according to the cause (2).

-• Vancomycin is used for methicillin-resistant staphylococcus aureus (MRSA) infection
+- Vancomycin is used for methicillin-resistant staphylococcus aureus (MRSA) infection.

 The duration and dose of antibiotic therapy may depend on clinical response and complications.
 Uncomplicated omphalitis is usually treated with parenteral (IV) antibiotics for ten days and switched to oral therapy.
 Doctors may switch parenteral therapy to oral therapy based on culture results and improvement.